-As of May 31, 2021, issuers in the Industrials sector (21.8%) and Utilities sector (20.7%) each represented a significant portion of the Underlying Index.
+As of May 31, 2022, issuers in the Utilities sector (20.1%) and Information Technology sector (19.0%) each represented a significant portion of the Underlying Index.
+The Underlying Index is rebalanced monthly.

 The Underlying Index was launched on June 15, 2009 with a base date of December 7, 2009 and a base value of 1000.
 The Underlying Index is rebalanced monthly and reconstituted monthly.